JunMa11/NeurIPS-CellSeg/README.md

 # NeurIPS-CellSeg
-A naive baseline for the microscopy image segmentation challenge in NeurIPS 2022
+A naive baseline and submission demo for the [microscopy image segmentation challenge in NeurIPS 2022](https://neurips22-cellseg.grand-challenge.org/)

 ## Preprocessing